viklund/FEGA-onboarding/docs/index.md

 ## License

-The content of the FEGA onboarding materials and website are licensed under the [Creative Commons Attribution Share Alike 4.0 International License](https://creativecommons.org/licenses/by-sa/4.0/).
+The content of the FEGA onboarding materials and website are licensed under the <a href="https://creativecommons.org/licenses/by-sa/4.0/" target="_blank">Creative Commons Attribution Share Alike 4.0 International License</a>.